aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/how-to-use-web-service-to-create-barcode/_index.md

 It contains the following controls:

 1. Textbox: Input CodeText from user
-1. Combobox: Input symbology type from user
+1. Combobox: Input symbology type from the user
 1. Button: Call web service
 1. Picturebox: Display the barcode image